 In showing sheep, there are a lot of responsibilities.
 When you purchase your animal you will have to feed and water it.
-After you and the animal get use to each other, you will begin to practice showing your animal, and exercise it daily.
+After you and the animal get use to each other, you will begin to practice showing and exercise your animal daily.
 When it gets close to the fair, you will start washing and shearing.
 There are two classes to show and compete in.
 Showmanship judges your showmanship skills, not the animal.
-In market, the judge will judge the quality of the animal.
+In market, the judge will look at the quality of the animal.